Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 Low T is presumptively diagnosed by the person’s history of signs and symptoms (see symptoms of low T above) and physical examination.

 For men, there is a blood test that can detect testosterone levels and provides the basis for a definitive diagnosis of low T. Normal values range from 270 to 1070 ng/dl, but the definition of ‘normal’ varies slightly depending on the different experts.

 Most blood test measurements are done in the morning because this is when men’s daily testosterone production is highest.

-Blood tests for women are more variable in results (some researchers suggest that women have about one-third to one-eighth the male level of testosterone) so the diagnosis is more difficult and is often based on symptoms and physical findings. .
+Blood tests for women are more variable in results (some researchers suggest that women have about one-third to one-eighth the male testosterone level), so the diagnosis is more complex and is often based on symptoms and physical findings.

-Additionally, other tests (blood, imaging) may be performed to diagnose whether the low T has secondary or tertiary causes or whether underlying conditions are contributing to the development of symptoms or inhibiting testosterone production.
+Other tests (blood, imaging) may be performed to diagnose whether the low T has secondary or tertiary causes or whether underlying conditions contribute to the development of symptoms or inhibit testosterone production.